 public key of the certificate issuer.

-When configured to use two distinct frequencies in ‘automatic’ pairing mode, the DPP terminal shall compare its own MAC address with the MAC address of its peer and use the higher frequency for TX and the lower frequency for RX if its MAC address is higher than the peer DPP terminal’s MAC address, otherwise, it selects the lower frequency for TX and the higher frequency for RX.
+When configured to use two distinct frequencies in ‘automatic’ pairing mode, the DPP SS shall compare its own MAC address with the MAC address of its peer and use the higher frequency for TX and the lower frequency for RX if its MAC address is higher than the peer DPP SS’s MAC address, otherwise, it selects the lower frequency for TX and the higher frequency for RX.

-When configured to use two distinct frequencies in ‘list selection’ pairing mode, DPP terminals shall operate in the lower frequency while in Online state and Association state.
-While in Operational state, the DPP will compare its own MAC address with the MAC address of its peer and use the higher frequency for TX and the lower frequency for RX if its MAC address is higher than the peer DPP terminal’s MAC address, otherwise, it selects the lower frequency for TX and the higher frequency for RX.
+When configured to use two distinct frequencies in ‘list selection’ pairing mode, DPP SSs shall operate in the lower frequency while in Online state and Association state.
+While in Operational state, the DPP will compare its own MAC address with the MAC address of its peer and use the higher frequency for TX and the lower frequency for RX if its MAC address is higher than the peer DPP SS’s MAC address, otherwise, it selects the lower frequency for TX and the higher frequency for RX.

-The DPP terminal shall switch to the online state based on a vendor-specific manual trigger.
+The DPP SS shall switch to the online state based on a vendor-specific manual trigger.

 Online state

-While in the online state, the DPP terminal shall transmit periodically an ASSOCIATE Request message indicating its MAC address and in the case of ‘list selection’ pairing mode its name and issuer, as appear in its certificate.
+While in the online state, the DPP SS shall transmit periodically an ASSOCIATE Request message indicating its MAC address and in the case of ‘list selection’ pairing mode its name and issuer, as appear in its certificate.

 Association state

-The DPP terminal shall enter the association state following the receipt of an ASSOCIATE Response or ASSOCIATE Request message from its peer.
+The DPP SS shall enter the association state following the receipt of an ASSOCIATE Response or ASSOCIATE Request message from its peer.

-The DPP terminal shall perform the following activities during the Association state:
+The DPP SS shall perform the following activities during the Association state:

-Verify the DPP terminal ID of its peer terminal as described in section 7.1.
+Verify the DPP SS ID of its peer SS as described in section 7.1.

-Authenticate its peer terminal as described in section 7.2.
+Authenticate its peer SS as described in section 7.2.

 Automatic PHS configuration as described in section 7.3.

-The DPP terminal in the Association state shall receive and transmit internal control messages (non-traffic) but will not transmit any user data until it reaches the Operational state.
+The DPP SS in the Association state shall receive and transmit internal control messages (non-traffic) but will not transmit any user data until it reaches the Operational state.

 Operational state

-The DPP terminal shall enter the Operational state automatically, following the completion of the activities described in the Association state.
+The DPP SS shall enter the Operational state automatically, following the completion of the activities described in the Association state.

-The DPP terminal shall perform the following activities during the Operational state:
+The DPP SS shall perform the following activities during the Operational state:

-Exchange data messages with the peer DPP terminal.
+Exchange data messages with the peer DPP SS.

-Perform continuous link adaptation to adjust MCS and repetitions based on the CINR at the peer DPP terminal.
+Perform continuous link adaptation to adjust MCS and repetitions based on the CINR at the peer DPP SS.
 Link adaptation is performed in each direction independent of the other direction.
 Refer to section 7.4 for the link adaptation process description.

 Perform continuous receive gain adjustments as needed to attempt to bring the CINR to the optimal level.